Now-Tiger/Competitive-Py/Search/ceiling-in-sorted-array.md

 # The above program is not complete yet, cause if we provide large number of value as a key,
 # then we get errors : IndexError,
-# should raise IndexError in the program itself when someone provides higher value to search in
+# We should provide/raise IndexError in the program itself when someone provides higher value to search in
 # the given search-space.
 ```